Edinburgh UNESCO City of Literature Trust Board

 Trustee:

-Lloyd Anderson, Julia Armour, Francis Bickmore, Jackie Brock, Colin Browne, Abigail Carney (former Chair), Mary Campbell (former Chair), Sheila Cannell, Rob Conner, Stuart Cosgrove, Sandy Crombie (former Chair), Roy Cross, Karen Cunningham, Tom Devine, Paul Docherty, Ron Grosset, George Grubb, Lesley Hinds, Martin Hinds, Marc Lambert, Martina McChrystal, Liz McGettigan, Ian McKay, James McVeigh, Matthew Perren, Ian Rankin, Frank Ross, Ali Smith, Martyn Wade OBE, Greg Walker, and Donald Wilson.
+Lloyd Anderson, Julia Armour, Francis Bickmore, Jackie Brock, Colin Browne, Abigail Carney (former Chair), Mary Campbell (former Chair), Sheila Cannell, Rob Conner, Stuart Cosgrove, Sandy Crombie (former Chair), Roy Cross, Karen Cunningham, Tom Devine, Paul Docherty, Ron Grosset, George Grubb, Lesley Hinds, Martin Hinds, Marc Lambert, Martina McChrystal, Liz McGettigan, Ian McKay, James McVeigh, Matthew Perren, Ruth Plowden, Ian Rankin, Frank Ross, Ali Smith, Martyn Wade OBE, Greg Walker, Donald Wilson and Loïs A Wolffe.

-Paul McKenna, Caroline Storrie, Liz Lynxwiler and Suzanne Davidson.
+Paul McKenna, Caroline Storrie, Liz Lynxwiler, Suzanne Davidson and Lianne Lodge.